A Survey of Machine Unlearning: Unlearning Framework

 The unlearning framework in \autoref{fig:unlearning_workflow} presents the typical workflow of a machine learning model in the presence of a data removal request.
 In general, a model is trained on some data and is then used for inference.
 Upon a removal request, the data-to-be-forgotten is unlearned from the model.
 The unlearned model is then verified against privacy criteria, and, if these criteria are not met, the model is retrained, i.e., if the model still leaks some information about the forgotten data.
 There are two main components to this process: the \emph{learning component} (left) and the \emph{unlearning component} (right).
 The learning component involves the current data, a learning algorithm, and the current model.
 In the beginning, the initial model is trained from the whole dataset using the learning algorithm.
 The unlearning component involves an unlearning algorithm, the unlearned model, optimization requirements, evaluation metrics, and a verification mechanism.
 Upon a data removal request, the current model will be processed by an unlearning algorithm to forget the corresponding information of that data inside the model.
 The unlearning algorithm might take several requirements into account such as completeness, timeliness, and privacy guarantees.
 The outcome is an unlearned model, which will be evaluated against different performance metrics (e.g., accuracy, ZRF score, anamnesis index).
 However, to provide a privacy certificate for the unlearned model, a verification (or audit) is needed to prove that the model actually forgot the requested data and that there are no information leaks.
 This audit might include a feature injection test, a membership inference attack, forgetting measurements, etc.

-If the unlearned model passes the verification, it becomes the new model for downstream tasks (e.g., inference, prediction, classification, recommendation).
-If the model does not pass verification, the remaining data, i.e., the original data excluding the data to be forgotten, needs to be used to retrain the model.
+If the unlearned model passes the verification, it becomes a new model for downstream tasks (e.g., inference, prediction, classification, recommendation).
+Otherwise, the remaining data, i.e., the original data excluding the data to be forgotten, needs to be used to retrain the model.
 Either way, the unlearning component will be called repeatedly upon a new removal request.